What is Strain Counterstrain?

 Kinesio tape is designed to gently create forces on the surface of the skin which elevate the tissue, relieving the pressures beneath the skin surface, thereby promoting increased circulation to the tissues and structures beneath the area taped.
 To assess the effectiveness of the taping procedure, you will be asked to help with the following:

-The tape is ok to wear in the shower but, please do not rub the tape with a towel or washcloth.
+The tape is ok to wear in the shower, but please do not rub the tape with a towel or washcloth.
 Blot the affected areas taped.
 Rubbing will cause rolling of the edges of the tape.
 The cotton fabric will dry in approximately 20 minutes.
 Do not use a hair dryer to dry the fabric as this may harden the acrylic glue, making removal of the tape uncomfortable.

 If an itching sensation develops beneath the tape, remove the tape immediately.
 A small percentage of the population is sensitive to a salt build up caused by perspiration being trapped in the tape’s glue.
 If permitted to continue, skin reddening and irritation may result.

 Please remove the tape approximately 24 hours before your next therapy visit.
 This will allow you to assess any further changes in pain levels that may occur.
 Inform your therapist accordingly.
 This will assist both you and the therapist in determining the direction of your therapy program.
-To remove tape, pull in the direction of hair growth.
+To remove the tape, pull in the direction of hair growth.
 Use a trailing finger under the tape, separating the skin from the tape.
 If difficulty in removal persist, soak the tape in water or use oil between the skin and tape upon removal.